emptymalei/deep-learning/dl/time-series/timeseries-metrics.forecasting.md

 \operatorname{MSE}(y, \hat y) = \frac{1}{H}\sum_{t=1}^{t=H}(y(t) - \hat y(t))^2.
 $$

 Similar to MAE, the interpretation of MSE is also scale dependent and the value is unbounded.
 However, due to the ${}^2$, MSE can be really large or small.
-The interpretation is even worse than MAE in most situations unless MSE matches a meaningful quantity in the dynamical system we are forecasting.
+Obtaining insights from MSE is even harder than MAE in most situations unless MSE matches a meaningful quantity in the dynamical system we are forecasting.
+Nevertheless, we can know that large deviations ($\lvert y(t) - \hat y(t)\rvert \gg 1$) dominates the metric even more than MAE.

 === ":material-test-tube: Forecasts and Actuals"